EzioPeter/viplanner/README.md

 2. NVIDIA Isaac-Sim <br>

 	The planner can be executed within Nvidia Isaac Sim.
-It is implemented as part of the [Orbit Framework](https://github.com/leggedrobotics/orbit/tree/dev/pascal/anymal-vip/source/extensions/omni.isaac.anymal/omni/isaac/anymal/viplanner) incl. a new ANYmal extension, as available [here](https://github.com/leggedrobotics/orbit/tree/dev/pascal/anymal-vip/source/extensions/omni.isaac.anymal).
+It is implemented as part of the [Orbit Framework](https://isaac-orbit.github.io/), as available [here] (LINK coming soon, updating to new Orbit Version).
 For details on how to employ it, please refer to the Orbit Documentation.

 ### Model Download
 The latest model is available to download: [[checkpoint](https://drive.google.com/file/d/1PY7XBkyIGESjdh1cMSiJgwwaIT0WaxIc/view?usp=sharing)] [[config](https://drive.google.com/file/d/1r1yhNQAJnjpn9-xpAQWGaQedwma5zokr/view?usp=sharing)]